 The Greensand Process

-A true manganese greensand process requires no detention time, no filter media, no high concentration of chlorine, and no sulphur dioxide.
+True manganese greensand process requires no detention time, no filter media, no high concentration of chlorine, and no sulphur dioxide.

 Manganese greensand is catalytic by nature and is not soluble.
 There is no increase in the total dissolved solids of the treated water, and it is not necessary to backwash manganese greensand every time the well pump starts up.

-1. Ferrosand CR for Iron Removal
+Ferrosand Continuous Regeneration for Iron Removal

 The CR method uses a continuous pre-feed of potassium permanganate (KMnO4) or a combination of chlorine (CL2) and KMnO4 to the raw water prior to contacting the Ferrosand Filter.
 Soluble iron and manganese are oxidised to the insoluble form and filtered out by a dual media anthracite / Ferrosand bed.

 Due to the unique chemical and physical properties of the Ferrosand, attributable to the multivalent manganese oxide coating covering the greensand grains, iron and manganese are removed to levels required by the Safe Water Drinking Act or process requirements.

 Manganese oxide has a well known catalytic effect on the oxidation of soluble iron and manganese, and provides a redox buffer capable of either oxidising remaining traces of iron and manganese, or reducing excess KMnO4 as required.

 This not only ensures the consistent removal of iron and manganese and maintains the Ferrosand in a regenerated state.